 The course is appropriate for individual software developers and testers, as well as development team members who want to experience Agile development for the first time, or to sharpen their skills in Agile.

-This 5 day CSD class will cover:
+Our 5 day CSD and A-CSD class will cover:

 The first day is devoted to the basics of Scrum/Agile software development.
 This is done